cloudcreativity/ddd-modules/docs/guide/concepts/modularisation.md

 ```
 - Application
     - Ports
         - Driven
             - OutboundEventBus
             - Persistence
             - Queue
 ```

 Then our infrastructure namespace would look like this:

 ```
 - Infrastructure
     - OutboundEventBus
     - Persistence
     - Queue
 ```

 ## Packages

 ### Shared

-The shared namespace is optional, and is only required if the module bounded context is consumed by other bounded contexts.
-Where this is the case, the package contains data models that are shared between the bounded context and consumers.
+The shared namespace is optional, and is only required if the module is consumed by other modules.
+Where this is the case, the package contains data models that are shared between the module and its consumers.

 There are two types of shared data models:

-- **Integration events**: these are shared so that the bounded context can publish them, while consumers of the module can receive and react to them.
-This is a loose coupling via a data contract defined on the integration event.
-This contract is identical at the point it is sent outbound from the bounded context (i.e. published) and when it is received by the consuming bounded context.
+- **Integration events**: these are shared so that the module can publish them, while consumers can receive and react to them.
+This is loose coupling via a data contract defined on the integration event.
+This contract is identical at the point it is published by the module and when it is received by the consumer.
-- **Read models**: these share the current state of a bounded context between the bounded context and the consumer.
-In the bounded context, queries dispatched by the query bus can return read models representing the current state.
+- **Read models**: these share the current state of a module between the module and its consumers.
+In the module, queries dispatched by the query bus can return read models representing the current state.
 The same read model might need to be shared with a consumer.
 For example, if the client interface the consumer can call returns the same read model - e.g. an HTTP JSON response containing a serialised read model.

 Your shared package may also contain enums and value objects, where these help to define and describe the data model on integration events and/or read models.

-One thing to note is that as these data models are shared between the bounded context and the consumer, you cannot make breaking changes to the data contract without updating every single consumer.
+One thing to note is that as these data models are shared between the module and the consumer, you cannot make breaking changes to the data contract without updating every single consumer.
 In large systems, this can be challenging.
 Therefore, it is sensible to version the integration events and read models - allowing you to incrementally update consumers to the new version.